hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 # placing-consecutive-numbers-in-boxes-puzzle

-A colleague of mine teaches math and gave her AP Calculus BC students a fun puzzle.
+A colleague of mine teaches math and gave her AP Calculus BC students a fun optimization puzzle.
 Students had to place numbers in a certain number of boxes.
 The first number to be placed is 1, then 2, etc. Numbers cannot be skipped; they must be consecutive.
 The goal is to place the most numbers possible under the following constraints...
 * Rule \#1: no number in a box can be the sum of any set of other numbers in the box
 * Rule \#2: no number in a box can be the double of any other number in the box

-This problem reminds me of the Collatz conjecture made into a game, but without its extreme simplicity.
+This problem reminds me of the Collatz conjecture made into a game, but with more complex rules.
 Like the Collatz conjecture, you can modify the rules to make new puzzles.
 Modifying my code to handle these new rules shouldn't be extremely difficult.

 My colleague got the puzzle from a friend, and I cannot find a similar puzzle, but it feels to be a mixture of the following and other things...
 * [https://en.wikipedia.org/wiki/Bin_packing_problem](https://en.wikipedia.org/wiki/Bin_packing_problem)